Lists and uses of different kinds of dental membranes

 Puros Pericardium by Zimmer – allograft

 BioXclude by Snoasis – allograft amnion and chorion tissue.
 This membrane can tolerate some exposure and has growth factors.
 If doing GBR then need collagen under it if there is some exposure.
 For basic socket preservation can have exposure like this video.
 It is great for socket grafting and sinus perforations.
+Not much evidence though.

 - No need to trim